 Rear axle load: (50 ± 7) per cent of total vehicle load.

-Ballasting allowing to reach above loads is authorized, as long as it does not exceed 85 per cent of the vehicle maximum payload.
+Ballasting allowing to reach the loads specified above is authorized, as long as it does not exceed 85 per cent of the vehicle maximum payload.
 A minimum ballast of 1.5 passengers including driver shall be included.

 1.6.13.
 Circuit, acceleration, and speed requirements